 I. Background information:

-- 1. Undergraduate science courses with grades. - 2.
+- 1. Undergraduate science courses.
+Do not list grades. - 2.
 Graduate courses with grades.
 Indicate which courses were taken at UGA.
 Please note which UGA graduate courses have a substantial genetics component and which emphasize quantitative training.

 II.
 Timeline: